Mark 1

 He was the son of Mary, a woman apparently of some means and influence, and was probably born in Jerusalem, where his mother resided, Acts 12:12.

 Of his father, we know nothing, but we know he was a cousin of Barnabas, Colossians 4:10.
-It was in his mother’s house that Peter found ‘many gathered together praying’ when he was released from prison and it is probable that it was here that he was converted by Peter, who calls him his ‘son’, 1 Peter 5:13.
+It was in his mother’s house that Peter found ‘many gathered together praying’ when he was released from prison, Acts 12:12, and it is probable that it was here that he was converted by Peter, who calls him his ‘son’, 1 Peter 5:13.

 He is first mentioned in Acts 12:25.
 He went with Paul and Barnabas on their first journey, about A.D.
-47 as their ‘minister’, but from some cause turned back when they reached Perga in Pamphylia, Acts 12:25 / Acts 13:13.
+47, as their ‘minister’, but because of some cause, turned back when they reached Perga in Pamphylia, Acts 12:25 / Acts 13:13.

 Three years afterwards a ‘sharp dispute’ arose between Paul and Barnabas because Paul would not take Mark with him, Acts 15:36-40.
 He, however, was evidently at length reconciled to the apostle, for he was with him in his first imprisonment at Rome, Colossians 4:10 / Philemon 23-24.

 At a later period, he was with Peter in Babylon, 1 Peter 5:13.
-Then, and for some centuries afterwards, one of the chief seats of Jewish learning; and he was with Timothy in Ephesus when Paul wrote him during his second imprisonment, 2 Timothy 4:11.
+Then, and for some centuries afterwards, he occupied one of the chief seats of Jewish learning.
+He was with Timothy in Ephesus when Paul wrote to him during his second imprisonment, 2 Timothy 4:11.
 He then disappears from view.

 History

 History says Mark went to Egypt and was the ‘Founder of the Coptic Church’, for which Rome made him a ‘saint’.
-The name ‘Copts’ denotes the native Egyptians, ‘Christians’ as distinct from Muslims and other invaders and settlers, who entered the land.
+The name ‘Copts’ denotes the native Egyptians.
+Just as ‘Christians’ were as distinct from Muslims and other invaders and settlers, who entered the land.

-The merchants successfully hid the body under a layer of pork, which, of course, no Muslim would touch, and it is still kept in a Venetian Cathedral, which is said to have been built on the site of the house in which the bones were originally kept.
+The merchants successfully hid the body under a layer of pork, which, of course, no Muslim would touch.
+It is still kept in a Venetian Cathedral, which is said to have been built on the site of the house in which the bones were originally kept.
 Mark’s head is still revered in Alexandria.

 Matthew represents the face of the lion which implies Jesus’ kingship, Jesus is from the line of Judah.